omundy/learn-javascript/README.md

 ## 2-Control Flow, Functions

-How to use bindings, logic, loops, and functions to let your code make decisions
+How to use bindings, conditionals, loops, and functions to let your code make decisions

 ```js
 var timeForPizza = function(){